aldy505/transaction-watcher/README.md

 Create a subdirectory called `watcher` that will do a SQL query periodically to the `transactions` table, and for every new row on that table, the `watcher` will produce a message to `transactions` topic on Redpanda.
+You will also need to create the `transactions` topic yourself.

 The schema of the message is defined on the `kafka-schemas` directory.
 Search for `transaction.json` file.